 Australian Informatics Olympiad

 The Australian Informatics Olympiad (AIO) is a national computer programming competition held annually in early September.
-Students write short computer programs to solve three problems that range in difficulty.
+Students write short computer programs to solve four problems that range in difficulty.
 The competition does not test computer literacy or knowledge, but is focused on problem solving through programming skills.

 There are two papers: Intermediate for students up to Year 10, Senior for students up to Year 12.
 The AIO is a suitable exercise for an IT class that has learnt some programming, or enthusiastic students who have taught themselves.
 Students will require some programming experience: in particular, they must be able to write code that can open, read and write to files; declare variables and arrays; use loops, conditional (if) statements and simple arithmetic operations.